Elena Apreleva: Early life and education

 Elena Blaramberg was born in Orenburg to her Belgian father, a military geodesist Ivan Fyodorovich Blaramberg, who served as a general in the Russian army, and her Greek mother Elena Pavlovna, née Mavromikhali.
 In 1854, her parents moved Elena and her two brothers from Orenburg to Saint Petersburg.
 There, she was educated by tutors, and passed the government examination required to become a teacher.

 In 1870 Blaramberg compiled and edited the book Games and Lessons for Children.
-In 1871, along with Yulian Simashko, she started to publish and edit the journal Semya i Shkola, then became the head of its Children Literature section.
+In 1871, along with Yulian Simashko, she started to publish and edit the journal Semya i Shkola, then became the head of its Children's Literature section.
 She edited the first 7 issues of the journal, and published there her Ocherki Sibiri (Siberian Sketches).
 In 1872, Apréleva attended the University of Geneva to pursue a degree, as higher education was denied to women in Russia.
 Ultimately, she never completed her studies due to health problems.